 The War Memorials Trust states ‘the war memorial at Harston, erected in 1920, is an important reminder of nationally and internationally significant events which had a tragic impact on local communities.
 The war memorial is an architecturally distinct and fitting tribute to the fallen of two world wars.’

-It is understood that further names are to be added to the memorial.
+In 2016 four further names were added to the memorial.